Control: Time Limit Policies

 Default Time Limits Policies

-Two Time Limits are predefined: "Default Named Policy" and "Default Concurrent Policy."
-These policies are assigned by default to non-persistent and persistent pools, respectively.
+Three Time Limits are predefined: "Default Named Policy," "Default Concurrent Policy," and “Default Cloud Apps Policy.”
+These policies are assigned by default to non-persistent desktop pools, persistent desktop pools, and Application Server Pools, respectively.
 Their values and meanings are described below.

 Default Named Policy (Persistent Pools)